For over fifty years Fotofab has been an industry leader in high precision metal fabrication services. This includes passivation.

 - No Dimensional Change

-- Repairs Damage to the Naturally-Occurring Chromium Oxide Layer
+- Repairing Damage to the Naturally-Occurring Chromium Oxide Layer

 - More Environmentally Friendly

-Occasionally this process needs to be performed again because the corrosion-resistant surface can become damaged through friction, heat or exposure to chemicals.
+Occasionally passivation needs to be performed again because the corrosion-resistant surface can become damaged through friction, heat, or exposure to chemicals.
 When this happens, the iron is exposed and the item is once again subject to rusting.

-In both home and commercial settings exposure to things like cleaning solutions, bleach or salt (oceanic environments) will contribute to the need for regular passivation of stainless steel.
-Industries in which passivation is a particularly useful tool include:
+In both home and commercial settings, exposure to things like cleaning solutions, bleach, or salt (oceanic environments) will contribute to the need for regular passivation of stainless steel.
+Industries in which passivation is particularly useful include:

-At Fotofab we work almost exclusively to customer blueprints.
+At Fotofab we work exclusively to the specifications of our customers' blueprints.
 This allows us to customize each metal part to fit specific needs.
 The parts we use are sourced and manufactured in the USA.
-Therefore, the metal isn’t subject to the new tariffs.
 Please contact us today to find out more.